rreece/rreece.github.io/outline-of-philosophy/invitation.md

-In our modern information age, the evident power of science to elevate our awareness and bring us new technological capabilities underscores the relevance of philosophical investigations of what science is, what understanding it brings, and what its implications are.
+In our modern information age, the evident power of science to elevate our awareness and bring us new technological capabilities underscores the relevance of philosophical investigations into what science is, what understanding it brings, and what its implications are.